Badge

 Background colors

-Since Bootstrap 5.2, set a background-color with contrasting foreground color with our .text-bg-{color} helpers.
-Previously it was required to manually pair your choice of .text-{color} and .bg-{color} utilities for styling, which you still may use if you prefer.
+Set a background-color with contrasting foreground color with our .text-bg-{color} helpers.
+Previously, it was required to manually pair your choice of .text-{color} and .bg-{color} utilities for styling, which you still may use if you prefer.